-3.55 Module: Studio Space (arch\B1\e\raum) [M-ARCH-103547]
+3.52 Module: Studio Space [M-ARCH-103547]

-Responsible: Prof. Marc Frohn

-Prof. Simon Hartmann Prof. Meinrad Morger

-Organisation: KIT Department of Architecture

-Part of: Designing

-Credits Grading scale Recurrence Duration Language Level Version

-10 Grade to a tenth Each winter term 1 term German 1 2
+Credits Grading scale Recurrence Duration Language Level Version 10 Grade to a tenth Each winter term 1 term German 3 2

-Mandatory

-T-ARCH-109958 Design in Studio Space 10 CR Frohn, Hartmann, Morger
+Mandatory T-ARCH-109958 Design in Studio Space 10 CR Frohn, Hartmann, Morger

-Competence Certificate

 Other examination requirements consisting of architectural design work produced during the semester.
 Working on the design task takes place in groups of two, there are regular supervisory meetings respectively corrective inputs that take place.
 The progress monitoring takes place during one's studies within the frame of up to two intermediate and one final presentation.
 There the worked out results are presented and evaluated in the form of drawings, models, texts and presentations.
 The time frame for the presentation is approx. 15 minutes per group.

-Prerequisites

-None

-Competence Goal

-The students:

-- have a basic understanding of the significant cultural, social and technological dimensions of spatial studies and architecture. - can recognize basic architectural elements and spatial strategies, can analyze their conforming principles and can apply these in their own design work.
+- have a basic understanding of the significant cultural, social and technological dimensions of spatial studies and architecture - can recognize basic architectural elements and spatial strategies, can analyze their conforming principles and can apply these in their own design work.
 They can, under supervision, formulate simple ideas and concepts and, under guidance, can develop simple spatial approaches based on this. - are capable of transferring and integrating the design concept, based on fundamental influencing factors such as context, function, light etc., into a building within the framework of a structured design process.
 In addition, they can work out variants and compare these during the design draft process. - can describe, portray, analyze, individually design and evaluate architectural spaces and spatial sequences regarding geometry, light and usage.
 They have at their command a basic spatial understanding and imaginative power as well as being able to create basic spatial relations and connections. - understand the basic design-oriented and order-building principles, can develop these as well as being able to apply - grasp the fundamental principles of architectural drawings and design as well as model building. - · recognize basic spatial and architectural relations within their setting.

-Content In the studio, parallel to the lecture "Basics of Design Theory - Architectural Thinking 1", the basics of architectural design are taught.
+In the studio, parallel to the lecture "Basics of Design Theory - Architectural Thinking 1", the basics of architectural design are taught.
 During the course of the semester architectural queries with increasing levels of complexity based on analysis and design tasks are worked on.
 Fundamental knowledge of architectural elements, bodies, space (spatial sequences), context, spatial programs as well as the relationship to humans and their perception are all taught.

-Module grade calculation The module grade is the grade of the other examination requirements.
-Annotation Only one of the three courses can be booked.
+Only one of the three courses can be booked.
 An even distribution of the students for the three courses/professors takes place in accordance with an allocation procedure based on priorities.
-With a mandatory excursion.

-Workload In-class time: Supervision/presentations 60 h Self-study components: Development of an architectural design 240 h Recommendation Take this module along with the module "Basics of Design Theory".
+Take this module along with the module "Basics of Design Theory".

-3.56 Module: Studio Structure (arch\B2\e\gefuege) [M-ARCH-103548]
+3.53 Module: Studio Structure [M-ARCH-103548]

-Responsible: Prof. Ludwig Wappner

-Organisation: KIT Department of Architecture

-Part of: Designing

 Credits

 10Grading scale

 Grade to a tenthRecurrence

 Each summer termDuration

 1 termLanguage

 GermanLevel

-1Version
+3Version

 2

-Mandatory

-T-ARCH-109959 Design in Studio Structure 10 CR Wappner
+Mandatory T-ARCH-109959 Design in Studio Structure 10 CR Klinge, Wappner

-Competence Certificate

 Other examination requirements consisting of architectural design work produced during the semester.
 Working on the design task takes place in groups of two, there are regular supervisory meetings respectively corrective inputs that take place.
 The progress monitoring takes place during one's studies within the frame of up to two intermediate and one final presentation.
 There the worked out results are presented and evaluated in the form of drawings, models, texts and presentations.
 The time frame for the presentation is approx. 15 minutes per group.

-Prerequisites

 Successful completion of the module "Studio Space".

-Competence Goal

-The students: